Next: , Previous: , Up: SES: Simple Emacs Spreadsheet [Contents][Index]

 If you want to get started quickly and think that you know what to expect from a simple spreadsheet, this chapter may be all that you need.

-First, visit a new file with the .ses extension.
+First, visit a new file with the .ses file name extension.
 Emacs presents you with an empty spreadsheet containing a single cell.

-Begin by inserting a headline: "Income"RET.
-The double quotes indicate that this is a text cell.
-(Notice that Emacs automatically inserts the closing quotation mark.)
+Begin by inserting a headline: "IncomeRET.
+The double quotes indicate that you are editing a text cell, it is not part of the cell value, and no closing quotation mark is needed.

 To insert your first income value, you must first resize the spreadsheet.
 Press TAB to add a new cell and navigate back up to it.
 Enter a number, such as ‘2.23’.
 Then proceed to add a few more income entries, e.g.: